accesscode-2-2/Exercises/README.md

 Define a function max() that takes two numbers as arguments and returns the largest of them.

 Define a function max_of_three() that takes three numbers as arguments and returns the largest of them.

+The function max()  and the function max_of_three() from will only work for two and three numbers, respectively.
+But suppose we have a much larger number of numbers, or suppose we cannot tell in advance how many they are?

 Define a function that computes the length of a given list or string.